-If you don’t quite know how to summarise your CV, here’s an interview tip: talk about the industry and showcase your familiarity with related jargons.
-You can even move on to talk about specific news related to the industry in the Philippines.
-Share your opinions on said news stories, which in turn shows that you are proactive and is interested in the particular field you are interviewing for.
+If you don’t quite know how to summarise your CV, here’s a tip: talk about the industry and showcase your familiarity with related jargons.
+You can even move on to talk about specific news related to the industry.
+Finally, share your opinions on said news stories, which will show that you are proactive and interested in the particular role you are interviewing for.

 2. Why do you want to work here?